Affordable Homes Guarantee Scheme 2020

 Question 1.
 What do you mean by ‘additional new build affordable homes’?

-‘Additional new build affordable homes’ are homes in Approved Pipeline Schemes that would enable an applicant to build more new build affordable homes, and that have not have started on site at the point of application.
-Homes included within the Affordable Homes Programme 2021-2026, equivalent Greater London Authority (GLA) programme, or any other government-funded programme will be eligible subject to not having started on site at the point of application.
+‘Additional new build affordable homes’ are homes in Approved Pipeline Schemes that have not started on site at the point of application.
+New build homes eligible for funding under the Affordable Homes Programme 2021-2026, equivalent Greater London Authority (GLA) programme, or any other government-funded programme will be eligible subject to not having started on site at the point of application.

 ‘Point of application’ means a satisfactorily completed application as assessed by the lender.
 Applications to Homes England or, in London, the GLA, for any grant or other subsidy may be made in parallel with an application under this scheme, and should be submitted in line with the requirements of the specific scheme in question.